PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 Since this is an advanced tutorial, I will try to briefly cover the delta calibration parameters you can control via the firmware.
 Now that you have aligned the hardware to the best of your abilities, it is time to adjust the calibration parameters to achieve accurate delta kinematics (printhead movement, bed leveling, dimensional accuracy, etc.).
 The command-line script argument will be put in parenthesis.

-In theory, M666 and M665 help define the real-world delta geometrical parameters that help calculate the delta kinematics (i.e. tells the printer how to move).
+In theory, M666 and M665 define the real-world delta geometrical parameters that help calculate the delta kinematics (i.e. tells the printer how to move).
 In practice, however, we more-or-less tweak those parameters' numbers iteratively until we find some combination that gives us both dimensional accuracy and a good/level first layer.
 I.E., just because a parameter may represent some real world measurement/value does not necessarily mean that your final calibrated value will match it.
 Because of the complexity and nonlinearity of the equations, "everything affects everything" is a safe assumption, which is why it can take an iterative trial-and-error process in order to properly set delta kinematics parameters.
 Put another way, if you want to fix both bed leveling AND dimensional accuracy, the process gets more complicated.

 ### M92 XYZ Motor Steps per mm (-s)
 This is straightforward and already covered in detail on [this page](https://www.thingiverse.com/thing:3892011).
 Note that Marlin may default the M92 XYZ 1/16 values to 114.29 instead of 114.28.
 Feel free to try both to see which one gives you better vertical dimensional accuracy with a test print.
 Fix M92 first, because it will absolutely affect your other calibration parameters.